oldmanfury/poly-grains/README.md

 # poly-grains
-polyphonic granular synthesizer for norns-mother / organelle
+polyphonic granular synthesizer for norns-mother / organelle.
+Adapted from Has Roel's abunch archive: http://www.hansroels.be/abunch-eng.htm

 Download the zip folder and place it in your \\norns\we\sidekick\patches\Organelle folder